devsoftcol/AntiSocial-Platform/README.md

 A simple social platform to write articles on topics or comment to other's articles!

+##  Update
+Spring Boot version has been added.
+It has the same features but made with Spring Boot 2.0.0+ Make sure to check it out! :)

 ## Some Screenshots

 ![alt text](https://github.com/Exercon/AntiSocial-Platform/blob/master/Pictures/Screenshot%20from%202017-10-16%2001-18-34.png)

 ![alt text](https://github.com/Exercon/AntiSocial-Platform/blob/master/Pictures/Screenshot%20from%202017-10-16%2001-20-22.png)